Cosmicnomicon/miniature-goggles/README.md

 *Be composable — they interact with each other to form adaptive systems* *Fail visibly and non-catastrophically, enabling correction*

+**all able to be applied anywhere and still produce usable information**

 If this definition of a tool is good enough... then we need tools to start with for gathering information from the massive set of unknown unknowns in front of us now: